JacquelineMeyer1000/Web-Design-Challenge/README.md

 # weather-data
 Create a visualization dashboard website using visualizations that were created in a past assignment.
 Specifically, plots on weather data.
+Here is the created website: https://jacquelinemeyer1000.github.io/web-design-challenge.io/index.html

 ## Latitude - Latitude Analysis Dashboard with Attitude